Apteronotus rostratus: Conservation status

-Cultural and Economic Value
+Cultural and economic value

-A. rostratus are important fishery products to the Emberá, an indigenous people of Panama and Colombia that live in riverine communities.
+Apteronotus rostratus are important fishery products to the Emberá, an indigenous people of Panama and Colombia that live in riverine communities.
 The people participate in fishing activities during the rainy season where A. rostratus peaks in abundance and the rivers rise to the level that allows boats to float.
 In addition to the ongoing forced displacement of indigenous communities driven by agricultural developments, the Emberá people's livelihood can be further endangered if A. rostratus populations were to experience decline.